 The Role of the CDM Client Advisor

-A CDM Client Advisor can help ensure that the client is meeting their legal obligations, mitigating the risk of criminal prosecution.
-In addition, the CDM-A can independently monitor both the Principal Designer, through the pre-construction design phase, and the Principal Contractor throughout the construction phase, ensuring both duty holders are discharging their obligations effectively.
+A CDM Client Adviser can help ensure that the client is meeting their legal obligations, mitigating the risk of criminal prosecution.
+In addition, the CDM-A can independently monitor both the Principal Designer, through the pre-construction design phase,and the Principal Contractor throughout the construction phase, ensuring both duty holders are discharging their obligations effectively.

-The CDM Client Advisor role is an advisory role that can help ensure that your project goals are met on time, on budget while securing the health and safety of all involved, vastly reducing the risk of criminal prosecution by mitigating the risk of breaching the regulations.
+The CDM Client Adviser role is an advisory role that can help ensure that your project goals are met on time and on budget while securing the health and safety of all involved, vastly reducing the risk of criminal prosecution by mitigating the risk of breaching crucial management regulations.